Home Accessibility Resources for Independent Living

-A stair lift can be a big investment, but it’s also an investment that can make a home much safer for seniors.
+A stair lift can be a big investment, but it’s also an investment that can make homes more accessible and safe.
 Since this is a machine designed to actually move someone from one place to another, the placement and installation must be precise and careful.
 Finding a professional installer through Modernize is an essential step in making sure you’re getting the safest product possible.

 Here's how we've helped

 "The pros did an excellent job for a reasonable price.
 Roofing crew was amazing.
 I would highly recommend this company."